With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Kentucky River Community Care Inc is a mental health treatment center in Perry County, KY, located at 310 Roy Campbell Drive, 41701 zip code area.
-Kentucky River Community Care Inc provides telemedicine/telehealth and outpatient treatment.
-Kentucky River Community Care Inc offers cognitive behavioral therapy, trauma therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-Kentucky River Community Care Inc also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Kentucky River Community Care Inc consist of illness management and recovery, case management and supported housing.
+Kentucky River Community Care Inc Perry Outpatient Services is a mental health treatment center in Perry County, KY, located at 115 Rockwood Lane, 41701 zip code area.
+Kentucky River Community Care Inc Perry Outpatient Services provides outpatient treatment and telemedicine/telehealth.
+Kentucky River Community Care Inc Perry Outpatient Services offers trauma therapy, psychotropic medication and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Kentucky River Community Care Inc Perry Outpatient Services also supports people with PTSD, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services at Kentucky River Community Care Inc Perry Outpatient Services consist of illness management and recovery, intensive case management and chronic disease/illness management.

 Learn MoreKentucky River Community Care Inc Project Addvance is one of mental health facilities in Perry County, Kentucky, located at 91 Little Grapevine Creek Road, 41701 zip code.
-Kentucky River Community Care Inc Project Addvance provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Kentucky River Community Care Inc Project Addvance provides integrated dual diagnosis disorder treatment, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Kentucky River Community Care Inc Project Addvance also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Kentucky River Community Care Inc Project Addvance include family psychoeducation, integrated primary care services and supported employment.
+Kentucky River Community Care Inc Project Addvance provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Kentucky River Community Care Inc Project Addvance provides integrated dual diagnosis disorder treatment, couples/family therapy and behavior modification to adults, seniors 65 or older and young adults.
+Kentucky River Community Care Inc Project Addvance also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
+Additional services provided at Kentucky River Community Care Inc Project Addvance include family psychoeducation, case management and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.